Maakaf/maakaf-website/README.md

 - Chief Design Officer: Efrat Sharon

 ### Current State
-- Figma Characterization and Design is to be complete soon
+- Figma Characterization and design is to be complete soon
-- Development will hopefully begin starting mid July.
+- Development will begin starting mid July.